whosonfirst/go-whosonfirst-csvdb/README.md

 ## Caveats

-It is probably too soon for you to play with.
+This is not sophisticated.
+It is not meant to be sophisticated.
+It is meant to be easy and fast.
+It might also be too soon for you to play with depending on how you feel about "things in flux".

 ## Usage